 With most wraps, it is pretty simple to get baby in and out for quick diaper changes and it eliminates the need for hauling extra blankets and a stroller on to the plane.
 Which leads me to my next tip.

 2. Check Your Stroller

 You might be aware of the recent stroller incident on American Airlines where a mother was confronted by an airline employee when she tried to bring a stroller on the plane.
 Save yourself from potentially getting knocked the F out by your friendly neighborhood airline employee and don’t even bring that sucker to the gate.
-If you follow my first tip and wear baby, you will not need to bring the stroller beyond baggage check.
+If you follow my first tip and wear the baby, you will not need to bring the stroller beyond baggage check.
 Sure, you are going to need it for the duration of your trip, but you don’t even need to struggle through TSA with a stroller.
 Promise.
-Joovy has a new Groove Ultra-light stroller that is going to be perfect for airline travel.
-It even has a carrying strap so that when you grab that puppy off the luggage conveyor with baby still wrapped, you don’t have to struggle with an awkward, heavy stroller.
+Joovy has a new Groove Ultra-light stroller that is going to be perfect for airline travel!
+It’s super light weight, folds flatter than most strollers and it even has a carrying strap so that when you grab that puppy off the luggage conveyor with baby still wrapped, you don’t have to struggle with an awkward, heavy stroller.

 On a side note: Rules are pretty similar throughout airlines regarding checking and carry-on baby gear & strollers.
 You should always check those rules before booking and arriving to your flight.